dimastar2310/work/README.md

 it has data in json that determine the area
-Note Using for 1 image but the prenciple is the same you can put in !wget https://farm5.staticflickr.com/4147/5087832865_a8a388de44_z.jpg -q -O input.jpg , w/e picture you want from COCO data set replace untill -q please, flicker one and it will work
+Note Using for 1 image but the prenciple is the same you can put in !wget https://farm5.staticflickr.com/4147/5087832865_a8a388de44_z.jpg -q -O input.jpg , w/e picture you want from COCO data set replace url untill -q please, flicker one and it will work

 splitting the image into 3 parts RGB determining what category in instanse info pegmentation model data